rust-lang/rust/text/0000-non-exhaustive.md

 ```

 Because the standard library continues to grow, it makes sense to eventually add
 more error types.
-However, this can be a breaking change if we're not careful:
+However, this can be a breaking change if we're not careful;
+let's say that a user does a match statement like this:

 ```rust
 use std::io::ErrorKind::*;